abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 #### Task 1: Connect to the Windows Admin Center gateway running in Azure VM

-1. On **SEA-ADM1**, start Microsoft Edge, copy and browse the URL containing the fully qualified name of the target Azure VM hosting the Windows Admin Center installation you identified in the previous exercise-3 task-1.
+1. On **SEA-ADM1**, start Microsoft Edge, go to the URL containing the fully qualified name of the target Azure VM hosting the Windows Admin Center installation you identified in the previous exercise-3 task-1.

 1. In Microsoft Edge window, disregard the message **Your connection isn't private**, select **Advanced**, and then select the link starting with the text **Continue to**.